 - PE: Taekwondo, Swimming, Gymnastics, etc.

-• General Electives: Home Economics, Fundamentals of Electricity, Welding, etc.
+- General Electives: Home Economics, Fundamentals of Electricity, Welding, etc.

-• Health, Life Skills, etc.
+- Health, Life Skills, Vocational Education, etc.

 At CyberLynx, our goal is to give parents as much choice and flexibility as possible regarding both curriculum and instruction.
-We understand that parents who want to home school often know what methods and tools work best for their students.
+We understand that parents who want to homeschool often know what methods and tools work best for their students.

-CyberLynx students are required to use a designated curriculum for each course that has been reviewed and approved by the CyberLynx Principal.
+CyberLynx students are required to use an appropriate curriculum from our list of approved curricula for each course.
 Please contact your site office certified teacher for a list of approved curricula.

-Home Designed Courses
+Home Designed (or Parent Designed) Courses

 All home-designed or parent-designed courses in all grade levels require a Course Agreement.
 Your parent advisor will be able to assist you in developing the Course Agreement.
 Each course with a Course Agreement requires principal approval.

-• Course Agreements must be completed during the PER/ILP meeting with the certified teacher.
+- Course Agreements must be completed during the PER/ILP meeting with the certified teacher.

-• Course Agreements must include an overview of the class, including a semester-long syllabus that addresses the Alaska State Standards.
+- Course Agreements must include an overview of the class, including a semester-long syllabus that addresses the Alaska State Standards.

-- High School (grades 9-12) must log 70 hrs. for each one-semester class or 140 hrs. for each year-long class.
+- High School students (grades 9-12) must log 70 hrs. for each 0.5 credit class or 140 hrs. for each 1 credit class.

 - Middle School students (grades 6-8) must log 60 hrs. for each one-semester class or 120 hrs. for each year-long class.

-- Kindergarten & Pre-School students must log 40 hrs. for each one-semester class or 80 hrs. for each year-long class
+- Kindergarten & preschool students must log 40 hrs. for each one-semester class or 80 hrs. for each year-long class.

 Curriculum Approval/Alignment Process

-When a parent or teacher wishes to use a curriculum not currently included on the CyberLynx list of approved curricula, the parent or teacher may submit the curriculum for review and possible inclusion on our list.
-The process is as follows:
+When a parent or teacher wishes to use a curriculum not currently included on the CyberLynx list of approved curricula, the parent must provide the complete curriculum for review, and the teacher can submit the curriculum for review and possible inclusion on our list.

-Certified teachers and the Parent Advisory Committee (PAC) review the curriculum to see if it meets the Alaska State Standards for that content area and grade level and to determine if it is the same quality as those materials used by the district’s other programs.
+- Certified teachers and the Parent Advisory Committee (PAC) review the curriculum to see if it meets the Alaska State Standards for that content area and grade level and to determine if it is of the same quality as those materials used by the district’s other programs.

 Parent Advisory Committee (PAC)